-Overview Title TEXT: Local Heat Probe Assay: A Method for Assessing Nociception to High Temperatures in Drosophila Larvae
+Overview Title TEXT: Local Heat Probe Assay: A Method to Assess Nociception of High Temperatures by Drosophila Larvae

-A local heat probe assay involves direct stimulation of a localized area on of the cuticle of Drosophila larvae with a heated probe to measure if and how they detect and respond to harmful temperatures, also known as thermal nociception.
+To prepare Drosophila larvae for a heat probe assay, collect animals of the desired developmental stage, and transfer single larvae onto a test plate with a thin film of water.

-To begin, collect Drosophila larvae at the desired developmental stage and transfer individual larvae onto a flat surface with a thin film of water.
+The water allows the larvae to move freely without sticking to the plate’s surface.

-The water ensures that the larvae can move freely and respond to the heat probe without sticking to the plate’s surface.
+Drosophila larvae detect noxious thermal stimuli through multidendritic sensory neurons in their epidermis known as nociceptors.
+These don’t fire until a certain sensory threshold is reached, such as potentially harmful high temperatures.

-Set your probe to a very high temperature and gently press the tip of the probe against the larva until it stops moving and a nocifensive response is achieved or until a defined period has elapsed.
+Set the heat probe to a temperature that will overcome this sensory threshold and cause the nociceptors to fire.

-[Add a step briefly describing the multidendritic sensory neurons, the essential information is in the middle paragraph of the ABSTRACT.
-Also that they won’t fire unless a threshold is reached]
+Gently press the tip of the probe against the larva to apply heat.
+The larva will respond to the noxious temperature with thermo-nociceptive behaviors--withdrawing from the probe.

-Measure thermo-nociceptive behaviors by recording how long it takes for the larvae to respond to the probe within a defined period after it is applied.
+Stop when the larva exhibits a three hundred and sixty-degree-roll away from the heat probe or when a defined time has elapsed.
+Record the response time.

-In the following protocol, we will see a demonstration on how to perform a local heat probe assay on Drosophila larvae.
+In the example protocol, we will see a demonstration of a localized heat probe assay on early third instar Drosophila larvae.

-Protocol Title TEXT: Performing a Local Heat Assay on Drosophila Larvae
+Protocol Title TEXT: Performing a Local Heat Probe Assay

 Sources: